This policy supersedes any other policies on this topic.

-- Specific guidelines for staff computer assistance:
+- Specific guidelines for staff computer and laptop assistance:

 - Training of software programs: the staff will open a particular software program and give basic pointers, but will not be able to teach complexities; customers will need to take a specific class or use the tutorials on hand in the lab.